A Guide to Visiting Pena Palace in Sintra, Portugal

 I actually flew into the country on a whim after I had spent a few days exploring Barcelona and Ibiza in Spain, and kept receiving the same recommendation from locals to see the palace.
 And it did not disappoint.

 Hi there!
-Please be sure to follow all local travel guidelines and check for any travel restrictions or requirements for your destination during these times.
-I’m here to inspire your adventures when you feel safe to do so.
-Also note: This post contains affiliate links which may provide this website with a small commission when purchases are made through these links, at no extra cost to you.
+Please note: This post contains affiliate links which may provide this blog with a small commission when purchases are made through these links, at no extra cost to you.
 These commissions go towards helping to keep this site up and running and allows me to continue bringing free and valuable content your way.
 All product suggestions, reviews and opinions shared are my own.

 When to Visit